 Fiddler's Farewell is a beautiful Gaelic-style music piece for middle and high school string players.
 It allows expressive playing with emphasis on phrasing and dynamics.
 Keith Sharp's arrangement involves all players with melody, harmony, and accompaniment roles.
 The music has technical challenges and lyrical possibilities to keep all ensemble members engaged.
 An optional piano part is available, but it is not essential.
 Graded at level 2.5, it's 3 minutes and 15 seconds long in E Aeolian Mode and related keys.

-Keith Sharp is a Brisbane-based string educator and composer with a Bachelor of Music degree and a post-graduate diploma in education.
-He has produced award-winning string programs and ensembles, and his works are popular in Australia and abroad.
-Keith is also active as a clinician, guest conductor, and lecturer.
+Keith Sharp is a string educator based in Brisbane, Australia since 1984.
+He completed a postgraduate diploma in education in 1995 and has produced award-winning string programs and ensembles.
+Keith is a composer, and his works are famous in Australia and internationally.
+He is an active clinician, guest conductor, and lecturer.